-In a recent poll carried out on our social media, we asked respondents if they believed Joe Straus could beat Greg Abbott in a race for the Governor’s seat.
-From the total responses, 57.37% believe Straus can beat Abbott, as opposed to 42.63% who answered they believe he can’t.
+In a recent poll carried out online, we asked respondents in Texas if they believed Joe Straus could beat Greg Abbott in a race for the Governor’s seat.
+From the total 753 responses, 57.37% believe Straus can beat Abbott, as opposed to 42.63% who answered they believe he can’t.

-“Joe Straus has always taken a pragmatic approach to deal with the challenges in our state while refraining from reacting to the partisan dog whistles that seem to get louder each year,” said Republican State Rep. Lyle Larson.
+“Joe Straus has always taken a pragmatic approach to deal with the challenges in our state while refraining from reacting to the partisan dog whistles that seem to get louder each year,” said San Antonio Republican state Rep. Lyle Larson.
 “He is the leader our state needs.”

 Abbott, however, has a growing war chest that exceeds $55 million and despite Straus being an effective fundraiser, challenging Abbott could easily turn into the most expensive statewide campaign ever waged in Texas.
 Additionally, Straus would need a substantial crossover vote to overcome hardcore Republican primary voters, who tend to be the most conservative and partisan, as stated in the San Antonio Report.